jenkins-x/jx-docs/content/en/docs/build-test-preview/devpods.md

 ```

 ### Promote to Staging

 Once you are happy with the changes you made to the app, you can simply check-in your code and create a `pull request`.
 This will trigger the pipeline to promote your changes to the `Staging` environment (**Step 2 and 3 in diagram**)

 ### Promote to Production

 Most of the time,the Production environment in **Jenkins X** will have its `Promote` setting set to `MANUAL`.
-Therefore, promoting your app can happen manually after stakeholders have reviewed the staging envionment, for example.
+Therefore, promoting your app can happen manually after stakeholders have reviewed the staging environment, for example.

 To promote the app to production, you can execute the following commands: